-On top of being a fitness blogger, I’m also a trainer working on my nutrition coaching certification.
+On top of being a fitness blogger, I’m also a personal trainer and certified nutrition coach.
 Because of that, I wanted to talk more about this site and carbs in general.

 First of all, I don’t want you to have the misconception that I’m anti-carbs.
 That’s not the case.
 I would actually describe myself as “pro-carb-education.” 🙂